matloff/fastBigStat/README.md

 * Every marginal distribution of X is also multivariate normal.

-* For constant matrix A as above, AX is also multivariate normal.
+* For a constant m x p matrix A, AX is also multivariate normal.
 In particular, if m = 1, then AX is univariate normal; the converse is also true, i.e. if a'X is normal for all a, then X is multivariate normal.

+* Conditional distributions:  For simplicity, consider the conditional distribution of X<sub>i</sub> given X<sub>1</sub>,...,X<sub>j-1</sub>, X<sub>j+1</sub>,...,X<sub>p</sub> = u.
+Then:

+  - That distribution is normal.

+  - The mean of that distribution is linear in u, i.e. of the form c'u for some c.

+  - The variance of that distribution is constant in u.

-* Conditional distributions, e.g. X<sub>2</sub> |
+e.g. X<sub>2</sub> |
   (X<sub>1</sub>,X<sub>3</sub>)' = t, are linear in the conditioning value t.
-Also, the variance is constant in t.
+Also, conditional variances ( are constant in t.
   (Source of the standard linear model.)

 * M = (X-&mu;)' &Sigma;<sup>-1</sup> (X-&mu;) has a chi-squared distribution